cakefs-unreal/cakefs-unreal.github.io/docs/.snippets/warn-windows-only.md

 !!! warning
-    Cake IO currently only provides official support for the Windows platform.
+    CakeFS currently only provides official support for the Windows platform.
 Expanding the supported platforms is a high priority.
 For more details, please see [this section](../future-dev/future-development#supported-platforms).